fealty/Xenos/Specifications/Xenos.md

 ## Program Structure

-The structure of Xenos programs consists of two parts: physical structure and logical structure.
+The structure of Xenos programs consist of two parts: physical structure and logical structure.
 The physical structure requirements describe the arrangement of program sources on the native file system.
-The logical structure requirements describe the program structure built internally by implementations.
+The logical structure requirements describe the program structure formed by the contents of a program's physical elements.
+Implementations must implement all requirements in both sections.

 ### Physical Structure

-The physical structure of Xenos programs consists of four parts: source files, modules, namespaces, and libraries.
-Each of these aspects depends upon the arrangement of files or directories on the native file system.
+To maintain consistency between the file system representation and physical structure, Xenos programs derive their physical structure from the presence or arrangement of files and directories on the native file system.
+These physical structural aspects include source files, modules, namespaces, and libraries.

 #### Source Files